John Wells (filmmaker): Southland

 During the 2008 to 2009 television season Wells developed Southland for NBC.
 The series was created by Ann Biderman.
 It follows detectives and patrol officers in the titular area of Los Angeles.
 Wells returned as an executive producer for the second season in fall 2009 and co-wrote the season premiere "Phase Three" with Biderman.
 NBC canceled the series while the second season was in production but the episodes were picked up and aired by TNT.

 TNT renewed the series for a third season and Wells remained an executive producer and writer.
 He again co-wrote the season premiere "Let It Snow" with Biderman.
 He also wrote the teleplay for the season finale "Graduation Day" from a story by his ex-assistant Heather Zuhlke.

 Animal Kingdom

 Wells was a producer, writer and director on the TNT crime drama Animal Kingdom from 2016 to 2022.
 He received a writing credit on five episodes and directed 10 episodes, including the pilot and the series finale.
-Based off the Autralian movie Animal Kingdom (2010).
+Based on the Australian movie Animal Kingdom (2010).